Jalakandapuram

 Jalakandapuram is a panchayat town in Mettur taluk of Salem district in the Indian state of Tamil Nadu.
 It is one of the 31 panchayat towns in the district.
-Spread across an area of 4.66 km2, it had a population of 16,184 individuals as per the 2011 census.
+Spread across an area of 4.66 km2, it has a population of approximately 22,800 people as of 2024.

 Geography and administration

 Jalakandapuram is located in Mettur taluk of Salem district in the Indian state of Tamil Nadu.
 Spread across an area of 4.66 km2, it is located about 35 km from the district headquarters Salem.
 It is one of the 31 panchayat towns in the district.
 The town panchayat is headed by a chairperson, who is elected by the members, who are chosen through direct elections.
 The town forms part of the Edappadi Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Salem Lok Sabha constituency that elects its member to the Parliament of India.